hezronokwach/hezronokwach/README.md

 - 👋 Hello, I’m Hezron Okwach.
-- Welcome to my world.
 - 👀 I’m interested in Data analysis and Sofware development.
-Skills in Python, Go, HTML, CSS and visualization with Tableau.
+Skills in Python, Go, Javascript and visualization with PowerBI and Tableau.
 - 🌱 Intermediate Sofware Developer @Zone01 Kisumu.

 <!---